Proposal for creating spatial superposition of a large mass in a RF trap: Platform: co-trapping setup

-The interaction potential $U_\text{I}$ includes several interactions, but it will be dominated in this case by the Coulomb interaction between the two charges.
-Indeed: any interaction with the electric dipole of the ion can be neglected because the ion will be kept at the trap centre and the induced dipole will be very small~\cite{mitroy2008long}.
-The Casimir-Polder interaction is also neglected due to the small polarisability of the positively-charged atomic ion chosen in this setup~\cite{mitroy2008long}.
-The magnetic dipole-dipole interaction, the interaction between the ion charge and the nanoparticle's induced electric dipole, as well as the mutual gravitational interaction, are found to be negligibly small a posteriori for the chosen parameters (see appendix~\ref{app:interactions}).
-Therefore, for this study we approximate \begin{widetext}

-\end{widetext} where we have expanded the Coulomb interaction $U\co = \frac{1}{4\pi\epsilon_0}\frac{Q_\text{i} Q\np}{d}$ in the limit where the oscillations are small compared to the equilibrium separation $z\np^\text{eq} - z_\text{i}^\text{eq}$.
-We have also assumed (see sec.~\ref{subsec:exp}) that the two trapped masses have the same equilibrium position for the $x$- and $y$-coordinates, and so their distance is
+The interaction potential $U_\text{I}$ includes several interactions, but it will be dominated in this case by the Coulomb interaction between the two charges (see~\cref{app:interactions}).
+We will expand the Coulomb interaction $U\co = \frac{1}{4\pi\epsilon_0}\frac{Q_\text{i} Q\np}{d}$ in the limit where the oscillations are small compared to the equilibrium separation $z\np^\text{eq} - z_\text{i}^\text{eq}$ and assume (see \cref{sec:setup}) that the two trapped masses have the same equilibrium position for the $x$- and $y$-coordinates, and so their separation distance is given by: